 Step 6.
 Schedule A Water Heater Repair With An HVAC Pro

-If after troubleshooting your water heater is still leaking water, you can always reach out to an HVAC Pro for help!
-Sometimes it takes a professional to get your water heater in working order.
+If your water heater continues to leak after you troubleshoot it, you can always reach out to an HVAC Pro for help!
+Sometimes, it takes a professional to get your water heater in working order.

 Avoid A Watery Disaster